slavrikk/weather-service/README.md

 In order to launch application use `gradle run`

 Stack:
-  Java 8
+Java 8,
-Spring Boot
+Spring Boot,
-Gradle
+Gradle,
-Swagger 2.7
+Swagger 2.7,
 Mockito